There is a (new) Summer version of the 2019 FabFitFun starter box. Click that link for the review.

 This starter box has a $132 value, which my friend paid $5 for.
 My friend’s personal value is $78, because he does not want the tote.
 I agreed to trade him something for it, so I may put it in a future giveaway.
 Even at $19.99, he says he would have been happy with this.
 He is most looking forward to trying the eye gels, because he has never used any before.
 Had I received this, my personal value would have been the same as his, $78.
 I love the tote, but I do not need another one.
 Even though I have multiples of the eye gels, and the AHAVA hand cream, I can always use more of those.
 That hand cream in particular is one I really love.
 Someone who uses lotion or hand cream after every wash goes through a lot.
 It may take me a while before I get to this fragrance of Spongelle (which is not even here yet), but I will upload his review of it soon.

 What are your thoughts on this FabFitFun Starter Box.
 Let Me know below.
 Ready to subscribe?
+Use code fffa2p6 or FAB10, and you will get you $10 off whichever box FabFitFun is selling when you happen upon this post.
 If you subscribe from this article, you will either start with a Seasonal or Editor’s Box.
 If you have a friend with a FabFitFun subscription, ask your friend if s/he has any starter boxes to send.
 Visit my FFF Page for more information about this subscription and shop purchases for subscribers.
 All available offers get posted there as well as everything I know about the retailer and links to helpful sections of the site.
 See all FabFitFun articles.
 View my main page for the guide map to the site and deeper deal exploration.